bubblemanss/Guelph2015/README.md

 - Theme 4: Guelph Transit managing bus stop amenities

 Ideas:
 - Theme2: Create an app that lets people identify which bin their garbage goes into.
 It can have a search bar option for people to type in the item, and it can have the option to use a barcode scanner built into the app.
 This way, they dont have to type it in.
-(Jonathan)
+We can include like cached memory for frequently or recently chosen items and bookmarks so they wouldn't need to keep typing in the item.
+Maybe include something like stickers or like leveling up when committing an item to the app.
+(Jonathan & Malcom!)